logicalperson0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15 The file 15 is to print the no of bin in etc/passwd

 16 The file 16 prints out root and 3 trailing lines after in etc/passwd

+17 The file 17 prints out all rtc/passwd except bin